Volunteer Opportunities

 FNHPA Board

-FNHPA is just beginning its journey to becoming the organization to lead certification and professional development for First Nations housing across the country.
-Being part of the FNHPA Board means you will be contributing to the governance, strategic planning, and direction to guide the organization through the development of plans and policies.
-As a Director, you will be an ambassador for the organization.
+FNHPA is rapidly growing and emerging as the leading organization dedicated to the certification and professional development of First Nations housing professionals across the country.
+Being part of the FNHPA Board means you will contribute to the governance, strategic planning, and direction to guide the organization through the development of plans and policies.
+As a Director, you will be an ambassador for the organization in your region.

 Skills required for the Role – Directors are expected to bring personal perspectives and opinions on issues that are surrounding First Nations housing management.
 We ask that those interested in applying for directorship: